Measures to cope with situations of housing emergency

 Amount and application period

-- The amount of the aid is set at 60% of the annual rent of the home, with a maximum limit of 2,400 euros per home.
-This aid can only be granted once and for a maximum period of 12 months.
+- The amount of the benefit is established at 60% of the annual rent of the house, with a maximum limit of 300 euros per month for housing.
+This benefit can only be granted once and for a maximum period of 12 months, but will be renewable for a further 24 monthly payments.

 - The aid is effective from the month following the submission date of the application.
 For cases in which a favorable resolution has been issued, conditioned by the contribution of the rental contract, the aid is effective from the month in which the contract was submitted.